-The INTJ’s dislike of the basic facts may, at times, work against them as they can make decisions based on their theories and concepts and at times they may overlook ‘the obvious,’ seeking instead the complex solution.
-However, they will generally trust their own judgments, especially as these have been considered, chewed-over and processed for a long time prior to being announced.”
+The INTJs dislike of the basic facts may, at times, work against them.
+They can make decisions based on their theories and concepts and at times they may overlook “the obvious,” seeking the complex solution instead.
+However, they will generally trust their own judgments, especially as these have been considered, chewed-over, and processed for a long time prior to being announced.

 • Interested and innovative

 • Single-minded concentration